DIY Wooden Herb Box || Easy To Do In A Day

 Instructions

-- Brace your end boards (9 1/2" boards) together in sets of two using one mending brace in the center of each set
+- Brace the End Panels: Brace the 9 ½" end panels together in pairs by attaching one mending brace in the center of each set.

-- Screw the end boards to the bottom boards aligning the bottom boards with the outer edges of the end panels so that there is a gap between the bottom boards for drainage
+- Assemble the Box Base: Attach the end panels to the bottom boards by screwing the boards into place.
+Align the bottom boards with the outer edges of the end panels, leaving a small gap between them for drainage.

 I absolutely love this!
 What a neat idea and seems like such a great tutorial to follow!